 There are two types of knee replacement surgeries:

-Knee replacement surgery is major surgery and is only recommended if other conservative treatments like steroid injections and physiotherapy have not relieved discomfort or improved mobility.
-The most common conditions requiring this procedure include the following:
+Knee replacement surgery is a major procedure and is only recommended if other conservative treatments like steroid injections and physiotherapy have not relieved discomfort or improved mobility.

 - Osteoarthritis